Who can petition the Parliament

 The petitions process is not designed to respond to emergencies.
 Petitions can be looked at over several meetings.
 Committees will not close a petition until they have all the information they need.

-Once a petition has been submitted it will be looked at by the Public Petitions Committee.
+Once a petition has been submitted it will be looked at by the Citizen Participation and Public Petitions Committee.
 The committee may look at it once, or several times.

-The Public Petitions Committee can also “refer” (send) the petition to another committee.
+The Citizen Participation and Public Petitions Committee can also “refer” (send) the petition to another committee.